wayfair-archive/tungstenjs/readme.md

 In Tungsten.js, the initial page loaded is rendered with [Mustache](http://mustache.github.io/) templates on the server (in, say, [C++](https://github.com/mrtazz/plustache), [PHP](https://github.com/bobthecow/mustache.php), or [Go](https://github.com/hoisie/mustache)) then rehydrated by Tungsten.js on the client.
 Subsequent DOM updates are made with those same mustache templates which have been [pre-compiled](precompile/tungsten_template/index.js) to functions which return virtual DOM objects used by [virtual-dom](https://github.com/Matt-Esch/virtual-dom) to diff and patch the existing DOM.

 An adaptor layer is used to connect with Tungsten.js with your favorite modular client-side framework to handle data and view management.
-The default (and currently only) adaptor is a thin layer on top of [Backbone.js](https://github.com/jashkenas/backbone) with a `childViews` hash to define relationships between views and a `compiledTemplate` property to define the root pre-compiled template function.
+The default adaptor is a thin layer on top of [Backbone.js](https://github.com/jashkenas/backbone) with a `childViews` hash to define relationships between views and a `compiledTemplate` property to define the root pre-compiled template function.
+There is also a similar Ampersand.js adaptor available.

 Tungsten.js has no hard dependency on [jQuery](https://github.com/jquery/jquery), and uses the jQuery-less [backbone.native](https://github.com/inkling/backbone.native) in its Backbone adaptor.